 About the Symbol

 The Safe Space logo above is based on the rainbow flag, which is representative of the acceptance of the diversity within our entire society, as well as the more specific LGBT communities.
-At the end of Part 1 you will receive the above Safe Space logo in order to publicly show your support of the LGBT community.
+At the end of the Safe Space training you will receive the above Safe Space logo in order to publicly show your support of the LGBT community.

 Goal of the Safe Space Program

 The goal of this program is to provide a more appreciative and nurturing environment for LGBT people at Valdosta State University by establishing an identifiable network of people who can provide support, information, and act as allies to LGBT individuals within the campus community.

 - To identify and mobilize a network of people who are knowledgeable about LGBT topics and open, supportive and nurturing to LGBT people.
 The Safe Space training will emphasize knowledge about campus and community resources.

 - To provide evidence of LGBT support by displaying the above logo as a visible symbol of personal commitment.